sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### ERP standard deviation

-**Question:** Is there any way to add lines above and below the average voltage line to indicate +/- 1 or 2 SD to show data dispersion across trials?
+Is there any way to add lines above and below the average voltage line to indicate +/- 1 or 2 SD to show data dispersion across trials?